Worldwide Legends & Folklore

 Similarities – Fantasy, Mystery & Possessions

 Stephen King TV adaptations are usually very good or very bad.
-While The Outsider is far from perfect, with some bemoaning the slow pace, the story is absolutely gripping and you’ll undoubtedly be hooked until the very end.
+While The Outsider is far from perfect, the story is absolutely gripping and you’ll undoubtedly be hooked until the very end.

-Much like Servant, The Outsider works much better as a straight forward binge.
+The Outsider works much better as a straight forward binge rather than a show drip-fed across several weeks.
 The basic premise revolves around a group of investigators completely baffled by an unspeakable crime that’s been committed.
-We won’t go into spoiler territory but where this one really shines is with its characters, who are beautifully written throughout.
+We won’t go into spoiler territory, but where this one really shines is with its characters, who are beautifully written throughout.

 Similarities – Fantasy